kbrsh/blog/src/posts/introducing-moon.md

 ### Performance

-The performance of these frameworks can be so much better, it’s just that no library has it right.
+The performance of these frameworks can be so much better, but no library has it right.
 They all have their benefits, but still are weak in some areas.
 For example, library A might be good at adding items to the end of a large list, and library B might be good at adding items to the start of a large list.

 There’s a [great article](http://webreflection.blogspot.co.uk/2015/04/the-dom-is-not-slow-your-abstraction-is.html) explaining why some abstractions are slow.
 In a nutshell, interfacing with the DOM directly is faster than an abstraction over the DOM.